Security & Governance

 Governance maturity, measured from real evidence instead of a slide deck.

-• Pulls from the security telemetry you already generate, scanners, SIEM, and the rest, to compute compliance status from real evidence instead of self-assessment questionnaires that drift toward whatever the org wants to show its board.
+Evidence, not self-assessment.
+CGAP pulls from the telemetry you already generate, scanners, SIEM, and the rest, to compute compliance status from real evidence instead of self-assessment questionnaires that drift toward whatever looks good in the board deck.

-• Single executive-facing score with full drill-down to control-level evidence, and every score is a timestamped, reproducible snapshot, so "what did we look like last quarter" is one click away.
+One score, fully reproducible.
+A single executive-facing score with full drill-down to control-level evidence, and every score is a timestamped, reproducible snapshot, so "what did we look like last quarter" is one click away.

 [ Open the file ]